chilicoder/study-wpm-workbook/README.md

 APM -  "B" players with supervision of "A" player often sufficient The less you know about the solution, the more you are going to have to staff your project with “A” players

+> I aggree with this point.
+At least, for web project management projects.
+The problem is that unexperienced players have small chances to contribute into solutions, to decrease level of uncertaincy.
+There are much arias of uncertaincy for them which are clear to experienced players.
+And they have to clarify this arias before start to produce additional value.

+> Supervision works only in TPM and APM projects.
+The reason is that "A" player with high level of confidence **must know the solution** of task for the guided players.
+In that case he can quickly review their solutions and identify weak points.

+> In eXPM projects this doesn't work because even experienced players doesn't know the solution.
+So, they can't guide effectively.
+I saw many times, when experienced developers spend much time trying to understand weak solutions of juniors and in the end just give up and write the solution by themselves.

 ## Project Management Process Groups
 * _Scoping Process Group_ (which PMI calls the Initiating Process Group)